opnfv/dovetail/docs/testing/user/testspecification/index.rst

 All tests in the OVP are required to fulfill a specific set of criteria in order that the OVP is able to provide a fair assessment of the system under test.
-Test requirements are described in the 'Test Case Requirements'_ document.
+Test requirements are described in the :ref:dovetail-test_case_requirements document.

 All tests areas addressed in the OVP are covered in the following test